xavidop/google-action-type-importer/README.md

 Use "google-action-type-importer [command] --help" for more information about a command.
 ```

-### Import a Custom Slot of One Alexa Skill to a Gooogle Action type
+### Import a Custom Slot of One Alexa Skill to a Google Action type

 To import an Alexa Slot, you have to have your slot in a CSV with the format that accepts [Alexa](https://developer.amazon.com/en-US/docs/alexa/custom-skills/create-and-edit-custom-slot-types.html):
 ```csv